-Birthstones are assigned to a specific month associated with a person’s birth, according to the Gregorian Calendar.
+According to the Gregorian Calendar, birthdays are assigned to a specific month associated with a person’s birth.
 The association provides the rationale for gift giving.

-The existence of multiple lists reflects the monumental struggle between gem dealers for the share of consumer’s disposable income.
+The existence of multiple lists reflects the monumental infighting between gem dealers for the share of consumers’ disposable income.

 Both traditional and modern birthstones are grouped by month.
 There are other lists where gems are grouped by astrological signs.